Is Net Income A Debit Or Credit: Complete Guide

 Pitfall Symptom Remedy

 Forgetting to close the Income Summary Income Summary still shows a balance on the post‑close trial balance.
-Post the closing entry to Retained Earnings immediately after the net‑income calculation.
+Think about it: Post the closing entry to Retained Earnings immediately after the net‑income calculation.

 Misclassifying dividends as expenses Dividends appear on the income statement, reducing net income.
-Plus, Record dividends directly to Retained Earnings (or Dividends Payable), not to expense accounts.
+But Record dividends directly to Retained Earnings (or Dividends Payable), not to expense accounts.

 Double‑closing the same account Two entries that offset each other, leaving a zero balance but creating audit confusion.
-On top of that, Keep a closing‑entry checklist; cross‑reference each temporary account only once.
+Keep a closing‑entry checklist; cross‑reference each temporary account only once.

 Neglecting accrued adjustments Accrued revenues/expenses remain unrecorded, skewing net income.
 Perform an adjusting‑entries run before the closing process begins.